davpin/cf-SpringBootTrader/docs/lab_pushall.md

 For the RDBMS, we will be re-using the service created for the *Accounts service*.
 This is for simplicity of these exercises, and it is possible and probably favorable to create a new DB service specific to the portfolio service.

-For the portfolio service to retrieve updated pricing information, it requests the data from quote service.
-To achieve this, you will have to create a [*User-provided service*](http://docs.pivotal.io/pivotalcf/devguide/services/user-provided.html).

-To create this, we will be using the CLI.

-Name this service **quoteService** and specify the URL of your instance of the quote service.
-For example:

-`cf cups quoteService -p '{"tag":"quotes","uri":"http://quotes.<my-domain>"}'`

-The portfolio service also needs to interact with the Account service to instruct it to increase or decrease the balance of the funds in the account.
-Thus, create another User-provided service, naming it *accountService* and specifying the URL of the accounts service.
+For the portfolio service also connects to the quote and account service.
+Since we are using a registry service, we do not need to provide any more information for this to happen, apart from letting it know where the registry service is.
+This is done vi the *User-provided service* you created before.

 ## 4. Web service
 The Web service is the UI front-end and also acts as an API aggregator.
 As such, it uses all the other microservices in the project, i.e. The quote, account and portfolio services.

-We have already created *user-provided services* for the quote and account microservices, thus only the portfolio one is required.

-As above, create a *User-provided service* naming it *portfolioService* and specifying the URL of your portfolio service.
+Similarly to above, we will be using the registry service to retrieve information about these microservices.

 ## 5. Push all the applications.